Course Galleries

 Catalog Description

-As the catalog says, this course is offered "periodically".
-Check with me.
-The goal is that it will be offered at least once during a students four years, perhaps more frequently.
 Painting in Theatre includes all kinds of surface work on scenery and props.
 The position in the professional performing Arts world is usually referred to as a Scenic Artist or "Scenic".
-Good drawing, color, texture, and painting skills are important and this class covers these with perceptual drawing exercises, color and painting projects.
+Good drawing, color, texture, and painting skills are important and this class has covered these with perceptual drawing exercises, color work and painting projects.

 Catalog Description